FAQ:Recording - Troubleshooting

 - When the computer has finished rebooting, launch Audacity.

-- If Audacity still does not recognize the device, try another USB cable, then repeat steps 1 to 5.
+- If Audacity still does not recognize the device, try another USB cable, or a different empty USB port, then repeat steps 1 to 5.

 Setting sample rates for USB or Firewire interfaces: